List of diplomatic missions of the Sovereign Military Order of Malta

 This is a list of diplomatic missions of the Sovereign Military Order of Malta.
-The Order of Malta is a sovereign entity of international law that does not have its own territory.
+The Sovereign Military Order of Malta is a sovereign entity of international law that does not have its own territory.
 It is a permanent non-state observer to the United Nations.
 It maintains diplomatic relations with over 100 countries.
 Some of these are hosts of Order of Malta Embassies.

-Additional non-diplomatic Order of Malta Associations and Relief organizations are not listed.
+The Order's non-diplomatic country Associations and relief organizations are not listed.